 Cranberry Apple Salad not only hits all the best flavor notes, but it’s also bursting with texture.
 It has the mouthfeel of a chunky relish and all the sweet-tart notes to cut through the creamy, fatty dishes it’s served alongside.

 It’s so easy to make and can be made even a day or two ahead.
-Once you and your family taste it, it will become one of your holiday traditions, too.
+Once you and your family taste it, it will become one of your favorite holiday traditions, too.

 The Ingredients